 - Pain in pelvic area: It is also common for women to experience pain in their pelvic area and the lower abdomen.
 Often this pain is constant but it tends to worsen a few days before they get their periods.

-- Pain and bleeding during periods: Endometriosis is a disease where tissue from inside the uterus begins to grow on the outside of the uterus.
-This causes lesions or lumps which can result in intense pain especially during menstruation.
+- Pain and bleeding during periods: The endometrial tissues, which are supposed to grow on the inner lining of the uterus, begins to grow outside the uterus.
+This causes lesions or lumps, on the outer periphery of the uterus and/or other organs in pelvic area.
+This can result in intense pain especially during menstruation.
 Hormonal stimulation caused because of menstruation triggers the endometriosis lesions, and they tend to bleed during the periods.
 Sometimes the blood accrues causing swelling which initiates an inflammatory response caused by the activation of cytokines (signaling molecules).